Search

 One of the top attractions in the area is the HEP 5 Ferris Wheel, which offers stunning views of the city during the day and at night.
 Another must-see is the Umeda Sky Building, which also offers panoramic views of Osaka.

-Tip: don't miss the huge convenience store at the bottom of Grand Forest Osaka if you want to eat on a budget.
+Tip: Don’t miss the huge convenience store at the ground floor of Grand Forest Osaka.
+Lot’s of fun food to try!

-Finally, be sure to visit the Nakazakicho neighborhood, which is known for its hipster vibe and abundance of coffee shops, restaurants, vintage stores, and more.
-It's also our favourite place to grab a Japanese souvenir from there.
+Finally, be sure to visit the Nakazakicho neighbourhood, which is known for its hipster vibe and abundance of coffee shops, restaurants, vintage stores, and more.
+It’s also our favourite place to grab a Japanese souvenir from.

 Kita is a fantastic area to stay in while visiting Osaka, and we highly recommend it to anyone planning a trip to the city.